 Irish General Studies

 The IES Study Dublin program provides Penn State students the opportunity to study Irish studies with a the theme of Tradition, Change, and Identity in Modern Ireland.
 Students are free to take classes from the variety offered at the IES center.
-In addition, you may choose to supplement IES courses with an internship and/or university courses at the European Business School for a total of 15-19 credits.
-Internship placements earn academic credit and include organizations representative of Dublin's exciting political, literary, and business culture
+In addition, you may choose to supplement IES courses with an internship and/or university courses at the European Business School.
+Internship placements earn academic credit and include organizations representative of Dublin's exciting political, literary, and business culture.

 Peace and Conflict Studies

 Students majoring in International Relations, Political Science, or Peace Studies may opt to participate in this 15-credit advanced, focused curriculum that explores the complex history and challenges of the conflict in Northern Ireland through a combination of coursework, field study in Northern Ireland, and a Peace Negotiation Simulation.

 Students whose major or minor is Theater Arts (or the equivalent) may choose to participate in this 15-credit program at the Gaiety School of Acting, one of Dublin's premier acting schools.
 The school provides conservatory-like professional training taught by local acting instructors.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.

 Students are required to register for a minimum of 15 credits, and can enroll in a maximum of 19 credits per semester.